 - Butternut squash is evil!!
 Microwave to soften before attempting to cut it.

-We also learned first-hand that ‘The Girls’ don’t get enough credit for all they do to make the holidays special for others.
+We also learned first-hand that the special ladies in our lives don’t get enough credit for all that they do to make the holidays special for others.
 Just the cooking part alone requires an enormous amount of time and effort.
 Based on this 12+ hour cooking and bonding experience with dear old Dad, my son lobbied heavily to have pizza delivery the following year.

 Wishing you and your loved ones a very, Merry Christmas holiday.